 New research suggests dialysis may cause progressive brain injury

 Treatment for kidney failure may soon involve brain injury management, as a new study shows that dialysis is linked to short-term ‘cerebral stunting’ and long-term progressive brain injury when undergoing years of treatment.
+The Baltimore injury law firm said that they had a lot of cases where people got kidney injuries and later developed brain injuries.

 For those not eligible or years away from a kidney transplant, the findings provide a clear need for better neurologic monitoring and management while receiving the life-saving condition.

 The study, published in the Journal of the American Society of Nephrology, examined nearly 100 patients receiving dialysis, including measuring cerebral blood flow and cognitive function.
 Specifically, the researchers tracked 97 patients with end-stage renal disease who were receiving hemodialysis over a 12-month period, using tests of cognitive function and MRI scanning to measure any white matter injury.
+The Augusta traffic accident law firm also deal with other kinds of injury cases.

 Based on the findings, the researchers say dialysis contributes to reduced blood flow in the brain which appears to be directly related to decreased cognitive function.

-Over longer periods of time, the team also found an increased risk for progressive brain injury brought on by the reduced blood flow during the procedure.
+Based on a Full Report over longer periods of time, the team also found an increased risk for progressive brain injury brought on by the reduced blood flow during the procedure.

 However, the research also suggests that receiving a kidney transplant and discontinuing dialysis can effectively reverse the cognitive impairment, improve memory, and increase verbal learning brain functions.